ObamaCare Small Business Facts

 Can I Purchase Insurance On the Exchange if I Have Employer Based Insurance?

-You can purchase insurance on the exchange, but you will not qualify for tax breaks, credits or help on up front costs unless your employer offers substandard insurance (it must offer the same benefits as the basic Bronze plan sold through ObamaCare's exchanges / marketplaces) or if your insurance costs more than 9.5% of your income.
+You can purchase insurance on the exchange, but you (and your family) will not qualify for tax breaks, credits or help on up front costs unless your employer offers substandard insurance (it must offer the same benefits as the basic Bronze plan sold through ObamaCare's exchanges / marketplaces) or if your insurance costs more than 9.5% of your income.

 ObamaCare and COBRA